stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 ### Specializing

-To understand how specializing works (what it is, for that matter), we first need to review how ad-hoc polymorphism with type classes is implemented in GHC.
+To understand how specializing works (and what it is, for that matter), we first need to review how ad-hoc polymorphism with type classes is implemented in GHC.
 When there is a constraint in signature of a function:

 ```haskell
 foo :: Num a => a -> a